 What We Do

 On June 13, 2013, AeroVelo’s Atlas human‐powered helicopter won the AHS Igor I. Sikorsky Challenge and its $250,000 prize.
 During the record-breaking 64 second flight, Atlas reached a height of 3.3 metres, meeting all requirements of the 33 year old aviation challenge.
+Spanning over 150 feet and weighing less than 120 lbs, Atlas is an incredible testament to doing more with less.

 Our projects are supported by the generous donations and support of our partners and sponsors, and by many passionate and interested individuals who have contributed to our kickstarter campaign, or volunteer directly on a project.
 If you are interested in becoming a part of the Aerovelo team, or want to support one of our projects, please contact us.